fredrik-j-lindberg/discord-social-bot/README.md

 Modals are Discord native form dialogs that allow you to collect user input in a nice way.

 You can add a new modal by creating a new file under /src/router/modals containing relevant logic.
 Use [piiModal](./src/router/modals/piiModal.ts) as reference

+### Adding a new message listener

+You can add a new modal by creating a new file under /src/router/messageListeners containing relevant logic.
+Use [christianServer](./src/router/messageListeners/christianServer.ts) as reference

 ## Modifying database schema